 As they know the area in which your ancestor lived in they will undoubtedly be of great assistance to you.

 I, therefore, urge you to join a family history society to help your genealogy research.

 They can give you information to help build your family tree.
 Practical guides for the beginner are almost usually available from them.

 Even if you have been tracing your ancestry for many years and you have made great progress they will still be able to offer you help.

-You can connect with other society members and purchase materials for your research when you join a family history society.
-You could repay the help you have received by helping the society in various different ways.
-For example, you could donate your time to help others, assist at fairs and open days or even donate money.
+You can connect with other society members and buy materials for your research when you join a family history society.

 Consider Being A Member

 Members of family history societies will be from all walks of life.
-They could be doctors, farmers, musicians or even retired.
-You will also encounter members of varying age-groups.
+They could be doctors, farmers, musicians, or even retired.

 This could not be further from the truth as I have pointed out about myself.
 I realized relatively young that I needed to act now and preserve my family history before my older relations passed on without passing on any information.